tpascarella/sr50/docs/investing/cryptocurrency.md

 - Does the token have a large liquidity pool?
 - Does the token have distributed ownership?
 - Does the token have actual utility?

+At the very least you should have an answer to these questions before you put money into it.

 ### - Tools to bookmark